MyadaRoshdi/P3/writeup_template.md

 [image7]: ./examples/placeholder_small.png "Flipped Image"

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+I organized this report in a form of Questions & Answers which Cover all rubric points.

 ---
 ### 1. Files Submitted & Code Quality

 #### 1.1.
 Submission includes all required files and can be used to run the simulator in autonomous mode
+** Question : Are all required files submitted? **
 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode